 4.4.
 You can find out more about Google Analytics cookies.
 You can avoid the use of Google Analytics relating to your use of the Place Exchange website by downloading and installing the Opt-Out Browser Plugin.

-5. Your Rights, and the Choices You Have Regarding Your Data
+5. California and Multi-State Privacy Notice: Your Rights and Choices Regarding Your Data

 5.1 California Residents and Beyond